CompuCell3D/PythonScriptingManual/docs/appendix_a.rst

 ``timestep_sbml`` - function carrying out integration of all SBML models in all SBML Solver objects

+``translate_to_sbml_string`` - function returning a string of SBML model specification translated from Antimony or CellML model specification file or string

 ``typeIdTypeNameDict`` - internal use only - translates type id to type name